nerdfiles/hypermedia-orientation/index.md

 # Thinking Money

-All that blather about "money" being "durable," "globally transferrable," "fungible," "store of value"... rubbish!
+All that blather about "money" being "durable," "globally transferrable," "fungible," "divisible," "store of value"... rubbish!

 Money is a nonhuman living hyperobject that preexisted market economy: it must be safe, idempotent, mutable and transclusive.